Co-ordinator: Mark Barley

 Tel: 0161 929 9438

-The group meets in members’ homes on the third Monday of the month at 7.30.
+Prior to the lockdown the group met in members’ homes on the third Monday of the month at 7.30.
 Please contact Mark Barley if you wish to join the group.

 Ercall Quarry Geology Trip – 25th June 2014